readthedocs/readthedocs-sphinx-search/docs/testing.rst

         Run test suite with Python 3.6 and Sphinx<2.1

     py36-sphinx21
+        Run test suite with Python 3.6 and Sphinx<2.2

+    py37-sphinx18
-        Run test suite with Python 3.6 and Sphinx 2.1.0
+        Run test suite with Python 3.7 and Sphinx <1.9

     py37-sphinx20
         Run test suite with Python 3.7 and Sphinx<2.1

     py37-sphinx21
-        Run test suite with Python 3.7 and Sphinx 2.1.0
+        Run test suite with Python 3.7 and Sphinx<2.2

     docs
         Test documentation compilation with Sphinx